Superheterodyne receiver: IF amplifier

-To avoid interference to receivers, licensing authorities will avoid assigning common IF frequencies to transmitting stations.
-Standard intermediate frequencies used are 455 kHz for medium-wave AM radio, 10.7 MHz for broadcast FM receivers, 38.9 MHz (Europe) or 45 MHz (US) for television, and 70 MHz for satellite and terrestrial microwave equipment.
-To avoid tooling costs associated with these components, most manufacturers then tended to design their receivers around a fixed range of frequencies offered, which resulted in a worldwide de facto standardization of intermediate frequencies.
+Standard intermediate frequencies include 455 kHz for medium-wave AM receivers, 10.7 MHz for broadcast FM, 38.9 MHz (Europe) or 45 MHz (United States) for television, and 70 MHz for satellite and terrestrial microwave systems.
+The widespread use of these values led to de facto standardization of IF components.

-In early superhets, the IF stage was often a regenerative stage providing the sensitivity and selectivity with fewer components.
-Such superhets were called super-gainers or regenerodynes.
-This is also called a Q multiplier, involving a small modification to an existing receiver especially for the purpose of increasing selectivity.
+In early superheterodyne receivers, the IF stage was sometimes implemented as a regenerative circuit, providing both gain and selectivity with fewer components.
+Such receivers were referred to as super-gainers or regenerodynes.
+A related technique is the Q multiplier, which increases the effective selectivity of an IF stage by controlled feedback.

 IF bandpass filter

-The IF stage includes a filter and/or multiple tuned circuits to achieve the desired selectivity.
-This filtering must have a band pass equal to or less than the frequency spacing between adjacent broadcast channels.
-Ideally a filter would have a high attenuation to adjacent channels, but maintain a flat response across the desired signal spectrum in order to retain the quality of the received signal.
-This may be obtained using one or more dual tuned IF transformers, a quartz crystal filter, or a multipole ceramic crystal filter.
+The IF stage includes a filter and/or multiple tuned circuits to provide the required selectivity.
+The passband is chosen to accommodate the bandwidth of the desired signal, while attenuating adjacent channels.
+Ideally, the filter provides high attenuation outside the passband while maintaining a relatively flat response across the signal spectrum.
+Reduction of bandwidth or uneven response can degrade sound fidelity; excessive bandwidth or shallow roll-off permits interference from adjacent channels.

+This selectivity may be obtained using one or more dual-tuned IF transformers, a quartz crystal filter, or a multipole ceramic filter.
+In some receivers the IF bandwidth is adjustable, allowing a trade-off between fidelity and noise or interference rejection.

-In the case of television receivers, no other technique was able to produce the precise bandpass characteristic needed for vestigial sideband reception, such as that used in the NTSC system first approved by the US in 1941.
-By the 1980s, multi-component capacitor-inductor filters had been replaced with precision electromechanical surface acoustic wave (SAW) filters.
-Fabricated by precision laser milling techniques, SAW filters are cheaper to produce, can be made to extremely close tolerances, and are very stable in operation.
+In television receivers, the IF filter must produce the asymmetrical response required for vestigial sideband reception, as used in systems such as NTSC, first standardized in the United States in 1941.

+By the 1980s, multi-component LC filters were increasingly replaced by precision electromechanical surface acoustic wave (SAW) filters.
+SAW filters can be manufactured to tight tolerances, are stable in operation, and are well suited to high-volume production.

 Demodulator

-The received signal is now processed by the demodulator stage where the audio signal (or other baseband signal) is recovered and then further amplified.
-AM demodulation requires envelope detection, which can be achieved by means of rectification and a low-pass filter (which can be as simple as an RC circuit) to remove remnants of the intermediate frequency.
+The received signal is processed by the demodulator stage where the audio signal (or other baseband signal) is recovered and further amplified.
+AM demodulation requires envelope detection, which can be achieved by means of rectification and a low-pass filter to remove remnants of the intermediate frequency.
 FM signals may be detected using a discriminator, ratio detector, or phase-locked loop.
-Continuous wave and single sideband signals require a product detector using a so-called beat frequency oscillator, and there are other techniques used for different types of modulation.
+Continuous wave and single sideband signals require a product detector using a beat frequency oscillator, or other techniques used for different types of modulation.
 The resulting audio signal (for instance) is then amplified and drives a loudspeaker.

-When so-called high-side injection has been used, where the local oscillator is at a higher frequency than the received signal (as is common), then the frequency spectrum of the original signal will be reversed.
-This must be taken into account by the demodulator (and in the IF filtering) in the case of certain types of modulation such as single sideband.
+With high-side injection, in which the local-oscillator frequency is above the received signal, the resulting intermediate-frequency spectrum is reversed.
+This spectral inversion must be allowed for when receiving modulation formats in which the distinction between upper and lower sidebands is important, such as single-sideband modulation.